Wabinab/Wabinab.github.io/_posts/2021-08-16-PyTorch_xla_tpu_utility.md

 Talking about our program.
 First start with important thing to note.
 Just like usual multiple GPUs, if you are to use multiple TPUs, learning rate and batch size will be multiplied by the number of cores (called `xm.xrt_world_size()`).
 So if you define too large a batch size (for one's example, 64, with total batch size 64 * 8 = 512), you would reach Out Of Memory.
 Similarly, learning rate requires you to tweak a bit more.

 There aren't yet many examples, but those names starting with `test-*.ipynb` are examples.
-Example, [`test-tpu-utility.ipynb`](https://nbviewer.jupyter.org/github/Wabinab/TPU_utility/blob/main/test-tpu-utility.ipynb) demonstrates how to use the one cycle policy with cached dataset and [`test_create_dataset.ipynb`](https://nbviewer.jupyter.org/github/Wabinab/TPU_utility/blob/main/test_create_dataset.ipynb) demonstrating how to create a `xcd.CachedDataset`. (**One more example to come (without cache dataset)**, particularly, how to use learning rate finder, and how to cache your dataset).
+Example, [`test-tpu-utility.ipynb`](https://nbviewer.jupyter.org/github/Wabinab/TPU_utility/blob/main/test-tpu-utility.ipynb) demonstrates how to use the one cycle policy with cached dataset and [`test_create_dataset.ipynb`](https://nbviewer.jupyter.org/github/Wabinab/TPU_utility/blob/main/test_create_dataset.ipynb) demonstrating how to create a `xcd.CachedDataset`.
+Also, check out [this kaggle notebook](https://www.kaggle.com/wabinab/test-tpu-training) on how to do vanilla training (without using One cycle policy).

 Currently, the *one cycle policy* supports multi-class label (the example one tested with).
 It is unsure whether it supports other types of problems. (**to be updated** Will update to allow ML Engineers to create their own train and test loop function, as `self.train_loop_fn` and `self.test_loop_fn` in the future by assigning of function to class).